kieraneglin/pinchflat/README.md

 ## Authentication

 Currently HTTP basic auth is optionally supported.
-To use it, set the `AUTH_USERNAME` and `AUTH_PASSWORD` environment variables when starting the container.
+To use it, set the `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` environment variables when starting the container.
 If you don't set both of these, no authentication will be required.

 ## License